ZiHeng99/Lung-COVID-19-Image-Classification/README.md

 2) Simple model file
 - train the custom model

-3) Custom model folder
-- saved the parameters have been trained and validation
+- the parameters have been trained and validation saved in Custom models folder

+3) Pretrain model file
+- train the model using efficientnet_b0
+- the parameters have been trained saved in Custom model folder efficientnet models folder